 The Ingestion service uses Event Hubs to send asynchronous messages to the Scheduler service.
 Asynchronous messages are necessary to implement the load-leveling that is required for ingestion.
-For details on how the Ingestion and Scheduler services interact, see Ingestion and workflow.

 The Account, Delivery, Package, Drone, and Third-party Transport services all expose internal REST APIs.
 The Scheduler service calls these APIs to carry out a user request.
 One reason to use synchronous APIs is that the Scheduler needs to get a response from each of the downstream services.
 A failure in any of the downstream services means the entire operation failed.
 However, a potential issue is the amount of latency that is introduced by calling the backend services.

 The Delivery service exposes a public API that clients can use to get the status of a delivery.
-In the chapter API gateway, we discuss how an API gateway can hide the underlying services from the client, so the client doesn't need to know which services expose which APIs.
+In the article API gateway, we discuss how an API gateway can hide the underlying services from the client, so the client doesn't need to know which services expose which APIs.

 While a drone is in flight, the Drone service sends events that contain the drone's current location and status.
 The Delivery service listens to these events in order to track the status of a delivery.

 When the status of a delivery changes, the Delivery service sends a delivery status event, such as

 DeliveryCompleted.
 Any service can subscribe to these events.
 In the current design, the Delivery service is the only subscriber, but there might be other subscribers later.
 For example, the events might go to a real-time analytics service.
 And because the Scheduler doesn't have to wait for a response, adding more subscribers doesn't affect the main workflow path.